 Also, in the fun category, we had a little visitor the other day sitting on our fence.
 It’s a Kestrel Hawk, the smallest true falcon in North America.
 He was actually quite the charmer, bobbing his head up and down as he moved around on the fence.

-We’d like to wish everyone a most wonderful, joyful and very Happy New Year!
-May the 2014 year bring only good things in life to you, your friends and family!
+Wishing everyone a very Happy New Year!
+May it bring you only good things in life!

 There’s some work going on in the background here.
 Most notably two new scenic (landscape / nature) photo galleries have been added, one for 2019, and am working to backfill some missing years (2018 is also up now).
 Hope you enjoy them!

 After an attempt to get going on updating this web site, I got sidelined again with certain life events that have kept me busy for some time.
 Being somewhat restricted in where I can go currently due to our dear Taiko (our Black Lab) who’s health is deteriorating, I have not been able to travel for the last few months.
 So being somewhat restricted in movements away from the home, I decided to try something new that I can do from home.
 I purchased a Mavic Mini drone, and am experimenting (and learning!) how to fly it… I have never flown a drone before, so it’s been quite a learning experience.

 The photos and video from this little guy are stunning.
 The videos especially are amazing as they are fluid and smooth as can be… it’s incredible how far technology has come.

 With the winter weather, it’s hit and miss (no drone pun intended) as to when I can fly… rain and heavy winds keep me grounded… but there are breaks in the weather that let me go and explore.
 I’ve contacted most of my neighbors to let them know when I’m flying (having received permission).